The Small Law Firm Survey: Small Firms Can Still Earn Big Money – Plus The 3 Big Profit Drivers

 The Moore Markhams survey of small law firms in the Auckland region has shown strong profitability among smaller law firms, albeit with a slight decrease over the past year.

-However, the survey does indicate that small law firms are generating substantial incomes for partners, depending upon some key factors identified in the survey.
+However, the survey does indicate that small firms are generating substantial incomes for partners, depending upon some key factors identified in the survey.

-The Legal Practitioners Performance Survey for 2019, which may be purchased from Moore Markhams, showed that top small law firms of the 21 firms surveyed in the Auckland region taking home almost half the gross fees billed.
+The Legal Practitioners Performance Survey for 2019, which may be purchased from Moore Markhams, showed that top firms of the 21 firms surveyed in the Auckland region taking home almost half the gross fees billed.

 The survey observed that firms were generally more successful in the recovery of fees and with equity partners being more successful at recovering more fees at higher rates.